The future about Digital Assistants and Chatbots in SAP S/4HANA Cloud (incl. on premise)

 SAP’s is taking an holistic approach to its User Experience for the User Interface and Digital Assistants meaning we will provide single access to all the necessary components.

-For the Digital Assistant this means, we intend to combine a central user experience on the according web entry-page (the company-wide launchpad, imagine as a combination of SAP Work Zone and SAP Launchpad Service), with access to the Digital Assistants for the different SAP intelligent Suite applications based on the same technology (SAP Conversational AI).
+For the Digital Assistant this means, we intend to combine a central user experience on the according web entry-page (the company-wide launchpad, imagine as a combination of SAP Work Zone and SAP Launchpad Service), with access to the Digital Assistants for the different SAP intelligent Suite applications based on the same technology (SAP BTP).
 On this common UI, you should also be able to leverage the conversational user journeys of the different Digital Assistants / Chatbots (built in the different SAP intelligent Suite applications) in a “concierge-manner-model”.
 Such a Multi Capability Assistant (or commonly referred as “Multibot”) combines and connects Assistants / Chatbots in a cross-applications manner and allows orchestration across systems.
 The Digital Assistants in this concept should serve both for human-to-machine and human-to-human communication (where applicable).

 As already mentioned, if you have gained interest in the topic, look at our successor blog on the concrete implemented use case of the “Operational Purchaser Chatbot for SAP S/4HANA Cloud”.